WhatisthehistorybehindthetragedyofChornobyl?

 Dealing with the long-lasting consequences

+Both Ukraine, its people, and the world have continued to deal with the aftermath of the explosion.
 The New Safe Confinement, a structure put to confine the remains of the reactor unit, was completed in Ukraine in 2019.
-It was designed to prevent the release of radioactive contaminants and protect the reactor.
+It was designed to prevent the further release of radioactive contaminants and protect the reactor.

 Photo: Tim Porter

-The world at risk again
+The world is at risk again

 Today, Russia’s war includes attacks on nuclear facilities.
 When Russia launched its full-scale invasion of Ukraine in 2022, the invaders captured the Chornobyl NPP and its personnel, destroyed the laboratories, and caused an increase in radiation levels by disturbing the radioactive dust.